oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

-The HatController uses Spring's dependency injection to get the HatService as a bean.
+The `HatController` uses Spring's dependency injection to get the `HatService` as a bean.
 It then uses the service to lookup hats by ID and serve them to the consumer of the REST service endpoint at `/hat/{id}`.

-You now have a working hat producer.
+You now have a working hat producer!
 Start the project with the following command:

 ```bash
 ./mvnw spring-boot:run
 ```

+**NOTE**: If you try to run this project from your IDE, you may experience compilation issues.
+You'll need a [Lombok plugin configured in your IDE](https://www.baeldung.com/lombok-ide) for this to work.
+You can [learn more about Lombok](https://auth0.com/blog/a-complete-guide-to-lombok/) on the Auth0 blog.

 Once the service has started, you can open a second terminal and use HTTPie to test it.